kmkurn/msc-project/README.md

 ## Python package installation

 The `pypkg` package needs to be installed.
-Run `pip -e .` from the project root directory.
+Run `pip install -e .` from the project root directory.

 ## Build instructions